xyfir/illuminsight/docs/self-host.md

 # Step 2: Create Temp Directory

-Now we need to create the temp directory where Illuminsight will write temporary data to the disk.
+Now we need to create the temp directory where illuminsight will write temporary data to the disk.
 You can put it wherever and name it whatever you'd like, but for now we'll make it `temp/` alongside `illuminsight/`.

 ```bash
 mkdir ../temp